EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   calOptions.firstReminderMinutes = 120; // default is 60, pass in null for no reminder (alarm)
   calOptions.secondReminderMinutes = 5;

-  // Added these options in version 4.2.4, for iOS only right now (ignored on Android): calOptions.calendarName = "MyCreatedCalendar";
+  // Added these options in version 4.2.4: calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,6,1,0,0,0,0,0); // leave null to add events into infinity and beyond calOptions.calendarName = "MyCreatedCalendar"; // iOS only
-  calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,6,1,0,0,0,0,0); // leave blank to add events into infinity and beyond window.plugins.calendar.createEventWithOptions(title,location,notes,startDate,endDate,calOptions,success,error);
+  window.plugins.calendar.createEventWithOptions(title,location,notes,startDate,endDate,calOptions,success,error);

   // create an event interactively (only supported on Android)